Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains

 There are many classical results, related to the Denjoy--Wolff Theorem, concerning the relationship between orbits of interior points and orbits of boundary points under iterates of holomorphic self-maps of the unit disc.
-Here we address such questions in the much more general setting of sequences $(F_n)$ of holomorphic maps between simply connected domains.
+Here, for the first time, we address such questions in the very general setting of sequences $(F_n)$ of holomorphic maps between simply connected domains.
 We show that, while some classical results can be generalised, with an interesting dependence on the geometry of the domains, a much richer variety of behaviours is possible.
 Some of our results are new even in the classical setting.

 Our methods apply in particular to non-autonomous dynamical systems, when $(F_n)$ are forward compositions of holomorphic maps, and to the study of wandering domains in holomorphic dynamics.